priyanka-p01/SoC-with-VerilogHDL-and-Verilog-conceptsheet/README.md

 ## List of all the topics:
 1. Declaration of verilog module - [more of it inside the Module.v file]

-A module starts with the keyword - module, post which the name of the module is speciied.
+A module starts with the keyword - module, post which the name of the module is specified.

 In the parenthesis which follows all the port variables that are used will be mentioned.